boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 5. The customer originates and funds the [zkChannels contract](5-tezos-escrowagent#zkchannels-contract) on chain:

     a.
-They forge and sign the [origination operation](5-tezos-escrowagent.md#zkchannels-contract-origination-operation) with the following arguments:
+They forge and sign the [origination operation](5-tezos-escrowagent.md#zkchannels-contract-origination-operation) with the following channel-specific arguments:
       * `channel_id`: The channel identifier.
       * `customer_address`: The customer's Tezos tz1 address.
       * `init_customer_balance`: The customer's initial balance.